wix-incubator/wix-cli-docs/guides/extensions/embedded-scripts/embedded-script-task.md

 >**Note**: If an app has a dashboard page and an embedded script extension, site owners will automatically be directed to the app's dashboard page after installing the app.

 This API call is also used to specify the value of any dynamic parameters.
-For more information about using dynamic parameters see [step 6](#step-6---using-dynamic-parameters-in-your-html-code-optional).
+For more information about using dynamic parameters see (See [Using dynamic parameters in your HTML code](#using-dynamic-parameters-in-your-html-code-optional)).

 To use the `fetch` method in your app's dashboard page:

 1. Navigate to your `page.tsx` file in `src/dashboard/pages`.
 2. Add the following import statement at the top of your page:
   ```tsx
   import { useWix } from "@wix/sdk-react";
   ```
 3. Inside the `Index` method, add the following code:
   ```tsx
   const { fetch } = useWix();
   ```
 4. Add the `fetch` call somewhere in your code.

 For example, add a call to action with instructions to click a button to complete setup for your app.
 Then, when the site owner clicks the button, they will call the fetch method.